.380 ACP Shells

 JHP Loads

-For practice or just general shooting, the FMJ will do nicely.
-If you are at the range and you have a round with a bad primer, you simply rack the slide and load a new one.
-This is OK for range work, but not for self-defense.
-That ammo has to do four things every time:
+For practice or general shooting, FMJ ammunition is quite suitable.
+When at the range, if you encounter a round with a defective primer, you can simply rack the slide and chamber a new one.
+While this approach works fine for practice, it’s not ideal for self-defense.
+Defensive ammo needs to meet four key criteria every time:

 #1 SIG 90-Grain V-Crown JHP